nicholas-graham/Revit.DependencyInjection/readme.md

 ```csharp
 public static bool ExecuteWithinScope => true;
 ```
 `RevitDICommand<T>` provides our base implementation of [IExternalCommand.Execute()](https://www.revitapidocs.com/2017/ad99887e-db50-bf8f-e4e6-2fb86082b5fb.htm).
-This is where the command is resolved with it's dependencies within a scope or from the root container, and `Execute()` is called.
+This is where the command is resolved with it's dependencies.
+We either do this within a scope or from the root container.
+This is also where `Execute()` is called and the result returned.
 ```csharp
 [Transaction(TransactionMode.Manual)]
 [Regeneration(RegenerationOption.Manual)]